-Principal payments on the class A notes will generally be funded from Available Funds and the other sources of funds for payment described in this prospectus supplement (subject to all prior required distributions).
+Principal payments on the class A notes (other than the class A-4 notes) and to the swap counterparty (for payment to the class A-4 notes) will generally be funded from Available Funds and the other sources of funds for payment described in this prospectus supplement (subject to all prior required distributions).
 See "-Distributions," "-Credit Enhancement" and "-The Class B Notes-Subordination of the Class B Notes" in this prospectus supplement.
-If these sources are insufficient to pay the Class A Noteholders' Principal Distribution Amount for a distribution date, the shortfall will be added to the principal payable to the class A noteholders on subsequent distribution dates.
+If these sources are insufficient to pay the Class A Noteholders' Principal Distribution Amount for a distribution date, the shortfall will be added to the principal payable to the class A noteholders (other than the class A-4 noteholders) and the swap counterparty (for payment to the class A-4 noteholders) with respect to principal on subsequent distribution dates.

-Amounts on deposit in the reserve account, other than amounts in excess of the Specified Reserve Account Balance, will not be available to make principal payments on the class A notes except at maturity of the applicable class of notes or on the final distribution upon termination of the trust.
+Amounts on deposit in the reserve account, other than amounts in excess of the Specified Reserve Account Balance, will not be available to make principal payments on the class A notes (other than the class A-4 notes) or to the swap counterparty (for payment to the class A-4 notes) except at maturity of the applicable class of notes or on the final distribution upon termination of the trust.